 Ancient Egypt: An Introduction (Online)

-This course introduces participants to the rich and vibrant civilization of ancient Egypt.
-From royal pyramids, court artisans and powerful pharaohs, to grandiose temples, mysterious gods and foreign invasions, participants will experience the world of ancient Egypt, its highs and lows, and the rich tapestry of its culture.
+Explore the rich and vibrant civilization of ancient Egypt.
+From royal pyramids, court artisans and powerful pharaohs, to grandiose temples, mysterious gods and foreign invasions, we will experience the world of ancient Egypt, its highs and lows, and the rich tapestry of its culture.

 For information on how the courses work, and a link to our course demonstration site, please click here.